stephenwike/RabbitMQ-Tutorials/README.md

 **project:** _./src/1-hello-world_
 ______________________________________

-To run the hello-world example, first run the sender.js
+To run the hello-world example, first, run the receiver app to consume the message.
+`npm run receive-1`

+ Run the sender.js
 `npm run send-1`

 When prompted, type the message you would like to send to the receiver script and press enter.

-Run the receiver app to consumer the message.
-`npm run receive-1`

 You will see the message you just sent from the sender script in the output from the receiver script.

 ##### An Explaination